microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserDeviceEnrollmentConfiguration.md

 ```

 ### -Assignments
-The list of group assignments for the device configuration profile.
+The list of group assignments for the device configuration profile
 To construct, see NOTES section for ASSIGNMENTS properties and create a hash table.

 ```yaml